global-input/global-input-react/README.md

  };
 ```

+Click on the the [JS Fiddler](https://jsfiddle.net/dilshat/26jh68wv/1/#&togetherjs=kz1kpIMxgG) link to play around with the above code and see it in action.

 You may find the above self-explanatory, but still I would like to explain line by line to make it absoltey clear:

 (1)